jul-sh/archive-jul.sh/src/pages/about/cv/index.md

 - Built & designed conversion oriented web pages, achieving a 10% visitor to email-subscriber rate
 - Agile & cross-functional structure

-### Web Developer & Design Researcher at Clue, 2015 - 2016
+#### Web Developer & Design Researcher at Clue, 2015-16, Berlin

-JavaScript, HTML, CSS, Python, & Heroku for a health tracking app used by more than five million people.
+JavaScript, HTML, CSS, & Python for a health tracking app with more than five million users.

 - Rebuilt the support website, increasing page views by an average of +20%
 - Built in-app surveys & A/B tests using web technologies